HannaMichael/SOEN6611/README.md

 <h1> File Structure </h1>

-	1. Configurations(code coverage)	:  required plugin to be added to POM.xml to do mutation testing
+	<h2> 1.
+Configurations(code coverage)	</h2>
+	required plugin to be added to POM.xml to do mutation testing
 	2. Configurations(mutation testing)	: required plugin to be added to POM.xml to do mutation testing
-	3. Commands	used to generate code coverage report and pitest
+	3. Commands: commands used to generate code coverage report and pitest
 	4. Raw Data : data generated from code coverage tool (html and csv format)

 <h1> Requirements </h1>